microsoft/BotBuilder-Samples/samples/javascript_nodejs/21.luis-with-appinsights/applicationInsights/README.md

 ## Disabling Application Insights

-To turn off Application Insights logging, remove the `appInsights` section of your `<BOT-NAME>.bot` file and the null logger will be used instead.
+To turn off Application Insights logging, remove `adapter.use(new TelemetryLoggerMiddleware...` line from `index.js`.

 ## Troubleshooting